-- De Trafford – Small family owned wine estate that offer exceptionally good reds.
-They are particularly well known for their Shiraz which got 5* in the John Platters (our most definitive wine guide) this year.
-Also interesting with the come back of Chenin Blanc is that they are making an interesting Straw wine that is really good.
+- De Trafford – is a small family owned wine estate that offer exceptionally good reds.
+They are particularly well known for their Shiraz which has won many awards.
+They also make a fabulous and interesting Chenin Blanc Straw wine.
 Note that the tasting hours are strange: Friday and Saturday 10 – 1.
 They will however make appointments for tastings for wine enthusiasts!
-Note that this estate is close to Waterford – so they are a good combo when in this area. www.detrafford.co.za
+(Well on that note – I have never succeeded in getting an appointment!)
+Note that this estate is close to Waterford – so they are a good combo when in this area.
+Tip – start with De Trafford as it is quite a long drive further then Waterford – this one is well off the beaten track and fabulous to visit this tiny cellar.
+Tastings are in the cellar!

 - Dornier – This estate is in the same area at Waterford and De Trafford and has a wonderful restaurant called Bodega on the property.
 The setting could not be prettier as the cellar is an innovative design that looks like half a fish and when it reflects on the dam, it looks like a full fish!
 The mountains in the background make this spot jaw dropping and the food is pretty good too.
 A really fantastic spot.
 It is also completely Kid friendly with a wonderful play area to keep the kids occupied as well as a Kids menu. www.dornier.co.za

 Note Stark Conde is part of the same ward, it is however located in the Jonkershoek valley and are as such is no where near to the wine estates above.
 To get to them you will have to pass through Stellenobosch town.
 A useful tip to note for Stellenbosch is that the street names are all on the pavements ie no street signs!